QuickBooks HelpQuickBooksHelpIntuit

 PSD2 is the Payment Services Directive, European wide legislation which sets out rules on how to retrieve your banking information.
 Open Banking is the standard which implements the PSD2 directive.

 Intuit QuickBooks was one of the first companies to be registered as an Account Information Service Provider (AISP) back in February 2018.
-Our experience of financial data management has allowed us to work with key stakeholders in Open Banking to create a secure, reliable and simple experience for consumers.
+Our experience in financial data management has allowed us to work with key stakeholders in Open Banking to create a secure, reliable and simple experience for consumers.
 We are committed to delivering only the highest quality solution to our customers.

 Yes, Open Banking is available to QuickBooks Online and QuickBooks Self-Employed customers.